mustafa-mun/PatikaSQL/assignment-2/README.md

 ### Question 3

 - (TURKISH) film tablosunda bulunan tüm sütunlardaki verileri rental_rate 0.99, 2.99, 4.99 VE replacement_cost 12.99, 15.99, 28.99 olma koşullarıyla sıralayınız. ( IN operatörünü kullanınız.)
-- Arrange the data in all columns of the film table with the conditions that the rental rate is either 0.99, 2.99 or 4.99 and the replacement cost is either 12.99, 15.99 or 28.99. ( use IN clause. )
+- Arrange the data in all columns of the film table with the conditions that the rental rate is either 0.99, 2.99 or 4.99 and the replacement cost is either 12.99, 15.99 or 28.99. ( use IN operator. )

 ```sql
 SELECT * FROM film